karthifairhawn/Spring-Tutorial/Spring Security with JWT/Readme.md

 ### Step 3: JWT Configuration

 Create a jwt class in a package named like Util for the configuration of JWT.

+This util package is reposible for creating new jwt with key for new request

 ```java
 package com.jwt.JWT.Util;